-It is with immense pleasure that I announce the launch of two exciting new phases of the Rameau Project taking place in 2020 and 2021: performances of the two versions of Castor et Pollux (1737 and 1754) and the writing of a much-needed guidebook on performing Rameau’s operas.
+It is with immense pleasure that I announce the launch of two exciting new phases of the Rameau Project taking place in 2020 and beyond: performances of the original version of Castor et Pollux (1737) and the writing of a much-needed guidebook on performing Rameau’s operas.
 These are made possible by a significant donation from Mrs Aline Foriel-Destezet, whose generous help has been an essential part of the Rameau Project’s many activities since 2014.
 Everyone at the Rameau Project extends our heartfelt thanks to Mrs Foriel-Destezet for her continued support and encouragement.

 This ambitious project involving some 100 singers, instrumentalists and dancers – as well as a director Guido Martin-Brandis and his theatre team – will bring to life Rameau’s third opera, Castor et Pollux.
 The libretto is written by soldier-turned-poet Gentil-Bernard and is one of the strongest to be set by Rameau.
 It tells how Jupiter rewards the twin brothers with immortality, transforming them into twin stars destined to be an eternal and shining example of filial love.
 Inspiring Rameau to some of his finest music, Castor et Pollux was rightly hailed as his ‘crowning achievement’.